ptamarov/go-graphs/README.md

 ```go
 func (g *graph) BreadthFirstSearchFrom(source int) error
 ```
-`BreadthFirstSearchFrom` performs a breadth first search from the source node, processing the nodes and edges according to the graph search parameter functions.
-It returns the first error raised by any of the parameters functions if this happens during the run.
+`BreadthFirstSearchFrom` performs a breadth first search from the source node, processing the nodes and edges according to the graph search functions.
+It returns the first error raised by any of the search functions if this happens during the run.

 _Example_: the following code runs a breadth first search, returns the nodes encountered and counts the number of edges along the way.

 ```go
 import (